viwal/nvim/README.md

 # NVIM configuration step by step

+This config aims to have simple, yet effective editor to code (mostly Python, Golang)

 ## Basics
 1. Install Nvim `brew install nvim`
 2. Clone this repo into `~/.config/nvim` folder